 (Note: If you hand out a low tip to a low-performing staff member, assume that he or she will find out how their tip compares to the others you dole out.
-Especially in smaller building, staff gossip about who gives what.)
+Especially in smaller buildings, staff gossip about who gives what.)

 Example: An Upper East Side co-op owner in a 20-employee building plans to cut his super's tip in half (to $50) because the super hasn't been responsive to complaints about inconsistent hot water.

 He is not worried about the consequences for two reasons: "To be honest, our super is old and on the way out soon."
 Also, he says, "The porters in the back and the handymen get everything done.
 I go to them primarily."

 He plans to bump up tips to employees lower on the totem pole this year, to about $50 each.
-But the elevator man will get the highest amount, $100, because the co-op dweller sees him the most--and because the elevator operator is a fellow Red Sox fan.
+But the elevator man will get the most, $100, because the man sees him the most, and because the elevator operator is a fellow Red Sox fan.

 Who: Newer, younger residents who don’t have a clue, and much older residents whose tips haven’t gone up much since the Nixon era.